WillyTheCoder53/Maze-Generator-And-Solver/README.md

 ## Introduction

-OOP project amount of lines.
+OOP project: number of lines.
 Console only

 Features include:
 - Choosing the size of the maze
 - Optional maze generation and solving animations
+- Displaying the optimal path
 - Choosing the animation speed
 - Time taken to generate the maze
 - Time taken to solve the maze